looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 Sometimes you need a little more boom, so let's rain fire from the clouds... it's the only way to be sure.

-This section contains a framework for a kubernetes-based distributed locustio cluster.
+This section contains a framework for a Kubernetes-based distributed LocustIO cluster.
 Provided is an example of how to run a "real browser" based test of a looker dashboard.

 This guide is derived from the official GCP locust/kubernetes tutorial, which can be found